"Watch out for those staples!"

 You know, it's funny....
 There was a time, when I used to complain about seeing staples in a paper bag when I got food delivered.
-It was sort of beaten into my head by my grandfather, that staples were the devil, because one might end up in your food and kill you.
+It was sort of beaten into my head by my grandfather, that staples were the devil.
+Because one might end up in your food and kill you.
 Totally legit, I guess.
 I still can't really argue with his flawless logic.

 Maybe it was just a couple fries, maybe it was your beloved egg roll, who knows?
 Maybe the chef really did screw up your order.
 Unless there's teeth marks in your dinner, you'll probably never really know.
 But it does put a different spin on whether or not you want it delivered, or go pick it up.
 Especially in the covid world of Door Dash and Uber Eats.

 It's hard to say where restaurants around here fall in this poll.
 I'd like to think I can trust my local takeout spots.
 But can you?
 A lot of places use the dreaded staples, and from now on when I see that, I'll probably feel a smidge safer about where my food came from.
 But next time I order some chicken wings, and the count comes up wrong, I'll probably just throw the whole thing out, and cry.